 As we delve deeper into the digital era, businesses face critical decisions regarding their hosting infrastructure.
 The choice between in-house servers and cloud hosting is more than just a technical decision; it impacts how companies manage data, provide online services, and maintain client satisfaction.
 This blog explores the nuances of both options, helping you understand […]

-If you’ve started an organization with a purpose to help the general public, it qualifies as a non-profit corporation.
-Common examples of non-profit organizations include schools, political organizations, labor organizations, chamber of commerce, charities, social welfare organizations, and homeowner associations.
-Your organization would also qualify as a non-profit entity if it was created to promote education, literature, science, gender equality, or human rights.
+If you’ve started an organization with the purpose of helping the general public, it qualifies as a non-profit corporation.
+Common examples of non-profit organizations include schools, political organizations, labor organizations, chambers of commerce, charities, social welfare organizations, and homeowner associations.
+Your organization would also qualify as a non-profit entity if it were created to promote education, literature, science, gender equality, or human rights.

 The accounting processes for such entities largely differ from conventional corporations.
 However, even a non-profit organization needs to cater to overhead expenses and employee salaries.
 The good news is that QuickBooks for Non-Profits is a great option!

 One of the biggest differences between a for-profit and a non-profit organization is that of ownership.
 Anyone can own the shares of a for-profit company as long as it’s listed on the stock exchange.
 For the company, the total value of the outstanding shares is known as shareholder’s equity.
 These owners then receive timely disbursements and dividends from the company’s profits.
 The share price is used as a reliable metric to judge the company’s performance in the marketplace.

 This is not the case with a non-profit organization.
 No one owns non-profit entities.
 Even if you have found the company or are a part of the board of directors, you don’t own it.
 Such companies are a public trust, and therefore, there’s no concept of shareholder’s equity or retained earnings.